kirans123/TodoApp/README.md

 ```

 4. As [JsonPlaceholderGuide](https://jsonplaceholder.typicode.com/guide/) suggested that **_Important: resource will not be really updated on the server but it will be faked as if._** , so I followed below steps

-   a.
-If user is online then check in local whether we have tasks or not, if yes then return if no then fetch from server and store into the local db.
+   1. If user is online then check in local whether we have tasks or not, if yes then return if no then fetch from server and store into the local db.
-   b.
-Anyways fetched the data from local database only
+   2. Anyways fetched the data from local database only
-   c.
-For any add,update,delete operation if device is online then do the suggested changes on server and then again (whether user is online/offline) perform this suggested action (add,update,delete) on local database
+   3. For any add,update,delete operation if device is online then do the suggested changes on server and then again (whether user is online/offline) perform this suggested action (add,update,delete) on local database

-# Here’s a quick confirmation of your logic:

 1. Singleton of TaskDaoService using getIt: